Last updated June 18, 2026

 postgres://u53ijh9udlpj3m:p5018c7e2c6db5882d6b7a09914b27cc0114443dd427dd5f62c1e6b83ed1f099c@c2ihhcf1divl18.cluster-czrs8kj4isg7.us-east-1.rds.amazonaws.com:5432/d9ad4c48p98fc6

-You can also find your credentials with the heroku:pg:credentials
+You can also find your credentials with the heroku:pg:credentials command.

 postgres://DB_USERNAME:DB_PASSWORD@DB_HOST:DB_PORT/DB_NAME